Perlkonig/grav-plugin-webmention/README.md

           - ...
       ```

-    - The `advertise_method` field tells the plugin how you wish to advertise to external clients that you accept webmentions.
+    - The `advertise_method` field tells the plugin how you wish to advertise to external clients that you accept webmention.
 There are three methods recognized by the spec: in the HTTP header itself (`header`), as a link element in the head of each page (`link`), or as an anchor in the body of the document (`manual`).
 If you select `header` or `link`, the advertisement will be done automatically by the plugin.
 Any other value is interpreted as `manual` and means you will have to insert the link yourself.

     - `route` is the route external clients will need to contact to notify you.
 You can (and probably should) institute rate limiting and other security measures at the server level on this route.